-But nothing will help you heal better and bring more meaning to your love life than going through the whole process of therapy together with your partner.
+But nothing will help you heal better and bring more meaning to your love life than going through the relationship coaching together with your partner.

 Plus, there is no such thing as a textbook solution.
 Every marriage deserves a tailored approach, as opposed to a one-size-fits-all attitude.

-Every couple comes to therapy with a different set of problems and a detailed history.
+Every couple goes to coaching sessions with a different set of problems and a detailed history.
 And every partner in that couple is a separate, unique person with a personal life story unlike any other.

 And every issue a couple has can be traced back to its roots, which is often in people’s past.